iCliniq Logo

 Warnings and Precautions:

-• Immediate hypersensitivity reactions, including anaphylaxis (severe allergic reactions) or delayed reactions, may occur in some patients following the Spesolimab-sbzo infusion.
+• The infusions of Spesolimab-sbzo can cause some patients to have an immediate hypersensitivity reaction that might be as serious as anaphylaxis (severe allergic reactions), or there might be delayed reactions.
 The treatment must be discontinued if the patients develop severe reactions, and appropriate treatment must be initiated.
 In the case of mild or moderate infusion-related reactions, the infusion must be stopped immediately, and appropriate treatment with antihistamines or corticosteroids must be considered.
 After the resolution of allergic reactions, the infusion can be started again, but at a slower rate with a gradual increase to complete the treatment.

 • Patients must be evaluated for tuberculosis (TB) infection (bacterial infection affecting the lungs) before starting treatment with Spesolimab-sbzo, as the drug cannot be administered to patients with active TB infection.
 Antitubercular therapy must be started before Spesolimab-sbzo in patients with latent TB (TB bacteria present in the body but without causing illness) or a history of TB.
-Patients must be monitored frequently for any signs and symptoms of TB during and after treatment with Spesolimab-sbzo.
+Patients receiving Spesolimab-sbzo therapy need to be regularly checked for any indications of tuberculosis.

 • Live vaccines must be avoided during treatment with Spesolimab-sbzo.
 However, clinical studies have yet to be conducted on patients who have recently received live vaccinations.